sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 Passing parameters creates a personalized user experience in addition to other Sigma functionality we will explore later.

-Security is assured by the creation of a unique and encrypted embed URL pointing to the workbook, workbook page, or element you wish to display.
+Security is assured by the creation of a unique and encrypted embed URL, pointing to the workbook, workbook page, or element you wish to display.

 This embed URL is generated on the server side of your Parent application, accessed through an API you set up, and rendered client side in an iframe.